X1ngChui/ExTL/README.md

 - **No-Exception Design**: ExTL assumes a no-exception environment, meaning that all critical operations are expected to be `noexcept`.
 - `result<T, E>`: A versatile type for representing either a value of type `T` or an error of type `E`.
 This enables expressive, type-safe error handling without relying on exceptions.
 - **Lifecycle Function Assumptions**: ExTL assumes that lifecycle-related operations such as construction, destruction, move, and copy are guaranteed to succeed.
-For operations where construction or copying might fail, explicit alternatives like `T::create(...) -> result<T, E>` and `T::copy(const T&) -> result<T, E>` should be used.
+For operations where construction or copying might fail, explicit alternatives like `T::create(...)` and `T::copy(const T&)` should be used.
 Violating these assumptions results in undefined behavior.

 ## Design Philosophy